eurec4a/meta/naming_conventions.md

 This concept admits virtual platforms, or projects, as there may be ambiguity between the two.
 For instance JOANNE is a virtual platform for dropsonde data, and combines dropsonde data from different ships.

-The EUREC4A data base will use the platform_id as the first level of data granualrity.
+The EUREC4A database will use the platform_id as the first level of data granularity.
 Depending on the platform, additional levels of granularity (sub-directories) may be included and labeled by some (possibly empty) subset of instrument_id, product_id or variable_id.
 It will not organize data by project_id, nor by time_id.

 ### File naming conventions